math4tots-misc/xc/README.md

 ## TODO

-  * Prioritize these TODOs.

   * Implement a 'super' syntax that lets you call super methods.

-  * Some level of reflection e.g. Get the name of an object's type.

   * Something like Python 'with' statements. i.e. context manager, something that does something when entering a block